-17. Data from remote sensing (either aerial photography or satellite images) are increasingly available for the entire area of a country and can form the basis of preliminary land cover accounts.
+- 21. Data from remote sensing (either aerial photography or satellite images) are increasingly available for the entire area of a country and can form the basis of preliminary land cover accounts.
 Remote sensing images can provide some indication of land use but these data can also be difficult to interpret in some cases.
 Additional precision can often be found in a range of administrative datasets (e.g. those of local governments) associated with the regulation of land use.
 Constructing preliminary datasets based on remote sensing data can identify where additional administrative data are most needed.
-Ultimately, classification in the most challenging cases may require on site verification.

-18. Account 1 shows the Physical asset account for land cover from the SEEA Central Framework.
-It shows the opening and closing areas for different land cover types and various additions and reductions in those areas over the accounting period.
-The different additions and reductions are explained in the following paragraphs.
+Ultimately, classification in the most challenging cases may require on site verification. - 22.
+Account 1 shows the Physical asset account for land cover from the SEEA Central Framework.
+It shows the opening and closing areas for different land cover types and the additions and reductions for each class of land.